MHickey2/EssenChelle-Oils/README.md

 ### 3. Site User Profile

 The user is really anyone who has an interest in holistic health.
 They either have had some experience with essential oils or are new to Essential Oils and want to learn more about them and how to integrate them into their lives.
 They may want to buy products from the site or read blogs that have a focus on the benefits and the uses for featured oils.
-They may also be interested in special offers related to essential oils and would like to browse the site for current deals within the site.
+They may also be interested in special offers related to essential oils and would like to browse the site for the current deals within the site.

 <br/>